Bareflank/MicroV/README.md

   in supporting a fully deprivileged host while late launch is easier to set up, configure and use.
 Late launch is also a lot easier on developers, preventing the need to reboot each time a line of code changes in the hypervisor itself.
-Boxy aims to support both early boot and late launch from inception, giving both users and developers as many options as possible.
+MicroV aims to support both early boot and late launch from inception, giving both users and developers as many options as possible.
-- **Robust Testing, CI and CD:** Although Xen, KVM and VirtualBox provide various levels of testing, continuous integration and continuous deployment, Boxy aims to take this a step further, providing the highest levels of testing possible.
-This will not only improve reliability and security, but also enable the use of Boxy in environments were high levels of testing are required such as critical infrastructure, medical, automotive and government.
+- **Robust Testing, CI and CD:** Although Xen, KVM and VirtualBox provide various levels of testing, continuous integration and continuous deployment, MicroV aims to take this a step further, providing the highest levels of testing possible.
+This will not only improve reliability and security, but also enable the use of MicroV in environments were high levels of testing are required such as critical infrastructure, medical, automotive and government.
 - **Licensing:** Most of the hypervisors available today in open source leverage the GPL license making it difficult to incorporate their technologies in closed source commercial products.
-Boxy is licensed under MIT.
+MicroV is licensed under MIT.
 Feel free to use it however you wish.
 All we ask is that if you find and fix something wrong with the open source code, that you work with us to upstream the fix.

 ### Version 1 Targeted Use-Cases

-Boxy is in its early stages of development and as such, it is not, and will not be capable of supporting all of the use cases that existing, more mature hypervisors are capable of supporting.
-Version 1 of Boxy aims to start somewhere by supporting the following use cases on Windows and Linux hosts:
+MicroV is in its early stages of development and as such, it is not, and will not be capable of supporting all of the use cases that existing, more mature hypervisors are capable of supporting.
+Version 1 of MicroV aims to start somewhere by supporting the following use cases on Windows and Linux hosts:

 - **Services VMs:** The most highly requested feature is the ability to execute specialized applications in the background using what is called a "Service VM".
   Service VMs are (ideally small) virtual machines that execute a specialized workload alongside the host.
-The difference with Boxy compared to other hypervisors is that Boxy can be used to execute a Service VM alongside the host while being capable of protecting the Service VM from the host (and vice versa).
-This means that Boxy can be used to do things like execute your system's anti-virus in a Service VM instead of directly on the host where malware could potentially turn it off.
-Another example would be to leverage Boxy to execute critical software in an isolated environment including things like automotive, healthcare and critical infrastructure software.
+The difference with MicroV compared to other hypervisors is that MicroV can be used to execute a Service VM alongside the host while being capable of protecting the Service VM from the host (and vice versa).
+This means that MicroV can be used to do things like execute your system's anti-virus in a Service VM instead of directly on the host where malware could potentially turn it off.
+Another example would be to leverage MicroV to execute critical software in an isolated environment including things like automotive, healthcare and critical infrastructure software.
-  To support this goal, Boxy leverages as much automated testing as possible.
+  To support this goal, MicroV leverages as much automated testing as possible.

 - **Introspection/Reverse Engineering:** One specific use case for a Service VM is introspection and reverse engineering.
 Specifically, we aim to provide a